LogoHistorical Figure MBTI

 The Colossus Who Struck the Tsar

 They called him the Colossus.
 At six feet six inches — freakish in eighteenth-century Russia — Nikolai Alexandrovich Zubov moved through Catherine's court like a force of nature: physically overwhelming, socially magnetic, and possessed of a temper that could snap without warning.
-He was the eldest of the Zubov brothers, the one who had risen through the Horse Guards by sheer physical presence before his younger brother Platon caught the Empress's eye and elevated the entire family into the glittering inner circle of imperial favor.
+He rose through the Horse Guards by sheer physical presence before his younger brother Platon caught the Empress's eye and elevated the entire Zubov family into the inner circle of imperial favor.

-Nikolai was never content to bask in reflected light.
-He married Natalia Suvorova — Suvorochka, the beloved only daughter of Field Marshal Alexander Suvorov — cementing an alliance between two of Russia's most formidable surnames.
-He commanded troops.
-He cultivated enemies and allies with equal ruthlessness.
-And on the night of March 11, 1801, he walked into the bedchamber of Tsar Paul I with a group of conspirators and participated in the act that would define him forever: the assassination of the emperor.
-Accounts differ on the precise details, but Nikolai was one of the first to strike, and Paul I did not survive the night.
+Nikolai married Natalia Suvorova — the beloved only daughter of Field Marshal Alexander Suvorov — binding two of Russia's most formidable surnames.
+And on the night of March 11, 1801, he walked into the bedchamber of Tsar Paul I with a group of conspirators and struck the blow that would define him forever.
+Accounts differ on the precise details, but Nikolai was among the first to act, and Paul I did not survive the night.

 Nikolai Zubov was an ESTP — the tactician who acts first and rationalizes afterward, at home in the physical world, lethal in a crisis, and constitutionally unable to plan for what comes next.